1992 VW GTI Build Notes - 2008

 Everything turned out great and after letting it set up over-night, the board is quite sturdy.
 I suppose I could have done the whole thing to be sure, but I don't anticipate any problems with it.
 It's not like it's a high use item.

 A little something else showed up too.
 These should ease up a bit on the ride and allow me to hit the height I'm looking for.
 It needs an alignment after we did the new axle, though after marking the control arm it's very close.
-I also will need to lift it back up close to factory ride height for them to test me so I figure I'll leave the Bilsteins on til after it's smogged, then install the Koni's and get it aligned.
+I also will need to lift it back up close to factory ride height for them to test me so I figure I'll leave the Bilsteins on until after it has passed emission tests, then install the Koni's and get it aligned.

 - all hardware and spanners included.
 Seriously less than 2,500 miles. $800.00 Contact Me